Columbia Pictures Television: Merger with TriStar Television, restructuring, and expansion (1994–2001)

 On February 21, 1994, after takeover by Sony Pictures Entertainment, Columbia Pictures Television and TriStar Television merged under the leadership of Jon Feltheimer and the two combined studios became Columbia TriStar Television.
 After the merger, Columbia Pictures Television Distribution was renamed as Columbia TriStar Television Distribution.

 During that year, SPE acquired a vast back catalog of independently produced game shows with the acquisition of Stewart Television.
 Along with the Merv Griffin, Chuck Barris, Barry & Enright, and CPT game shows they had already owned, these were part of the basis of the Game Show Network, launched on December 1, 1994.
-In 1997, most new shows, as well as some existing CPT shows like Party of Five, began to put the CTT logo in lieu of the CPT one.
-That January, Sony Television Entertainment became Columbia TriStar Television Group.
+In 1998, ELP Communications became an in-name unit of Columbia TriStar Television.
+In 1997, most new shows, as well as some existing CPT shows like Party of Five, was later produced by CTT, and also in January 1997, changed monikers from Sony Television Entertainment to Columbia TriStar Television Group.

 On July 1, 2000, Barry Thurston stepped down as president of Columbia TriStar Television Distribution after 17 years and was succeeded by then-current president, Steve Mosko.
-On January 1, 2001, Columbia Pictures Television officially dropped its separate logo and it was replaced by that of Columbia TriStar Television, with Days of Our Lives being the last known show to feature the separate CPT logo, just in time when NBC started using split-screen credits.
+On January 1, 2001, Columbia Pictures Television was officially folded into Columbia TriStar Television, with Days of Our Lives and Walker Texas Ranger being the last known shows to feature the separate CPT logo, just in time when NBC started using split-screen credits.
 On October 25, 2001, CTT and CTTD merged to form Columbia TriStar Domestic Television.

 On September 16, 2002, Sony Pictures changed the name of its television division to Sony Pictures Television.